 Walking is one of the cheapest and easiest forms of exercise, and it’s good for you in so many ways.If you have been meaning to start an exercise program, just want to have fun, or have been advised by your doctor that you need to exercise, this class is for you.
 Strengthen your heart and your body.
 Learn about flexibility and how to stretch.
 Increase your endurance, enthusiasm, and energy.
 Participants walk on the track at the MPC campus.

 At Montage Health Foundation, we believe in the power of philanthropy to improve and sustain the health of our entire community.

-Pulse magazine provides educational information
+Pulse magazine provides educational information on health topics

 of interest to people in the Monterey Bay Area.